 Don’t open emails from unknown senders and avoid clicking links embedded within the email.
 According to Proofpoint, 50% of phishing sites now use https, meaning that you can’t necessarily trust a link, even if it looks secure.
 Instead, enter the website address directly into your browser, or search for it on Google.

-If you receive an email claiming to be from company you know and trust, you can contact the company by phone or through their website.
+If you receive an email claiming to be from a company you know and trust, you can contact the company by phone or through their website.
 Instead of following a link through your email, access the website using your own link, or search for it online.

 If there is truly an error with your account—or if some other action is required—you can solve the issue directly through the company, without having to click on any suspicious links.